Agoric/documentation/main/smart-contracts-tutorials/first-contract-guess.md

-# Guess37 - One Participant
+# First contract: Guess game

 **Warning: The Agoric technology stack is currently being built with lots of moving pieces.
 As a consequence, the steps in this tutorial may seem complicated at times.
 It is a problem we are aware of and are working on**